 And it appears to have always been so!
 In the 12c and 13c the area was a destination for pilgrims heading to northern Spain.
 Whether wine tourism was a significant factor in their choice of route is not known!
 Just behind Les Deux Chevres is the premier cru vineyard Clos St Jacques – named after St Jacques de Compostelle.

-Much more recently, (in 1787 in fact!) the medieval wall that encloses the southern boundary of Clos St Jacques was sketched by future US president Thomas Jefferson on the occasion of one of his roving wine tours while US Ambassador in Paris.
+Much more recently, (in 1787 in fact!) the medieval wall that encloses the southern boundary of Clos St Jacques was sketched by future US president Thomas Jefferson when he passed through Burgundy, on the occasion of one of his roving wine tours, while US Ambassador in Paris.
 The wall which wends its way up the Cote is one of the most majestic and beautiful sights in the area, and understandably popular with our American friends.
-Jefferson was particularly taken with the wine Chambertin, and when he became US President placed a large order for the White House cellars.
+Jefferson was particularly taken with the Burgundy wine Chambertin, and when he became US President placed a large order for the White House cellars.

 PS one of our guests recently sent us the following link to the history of ownership of Clos St Jacques which appeared in a Winehog newsletter.